dgerike/more-cars-e2e-tests/README.md

 It can be configured in the `package.json` with the following snippet:
 ```
   "cypress-cucumber-preprocessor": {
-    "cucumberJson": {
+    "json": {
-      "generate": true,
+      "enabled": true,
-      "outputFolder": "cypress/reports",
-      "filePrefix": "",
-      "fileSuffix": ".cucumber"
+      "output": "cypress/reports/json/test-results.json"
     }
-  },
+  }
 ```

-See https://www.npmjs.com/package/cypress-cucumber-preprocessor#user-content-output for more information.
+See https://www.npmjs.com/package/cypress-cucumber-preprocessor#output for more information.

 #### Cypress Dashboard

 The "Cypress Dashboard" is a (paid) service by the company that created Cypress.
-It allows to upload test results and provides good tools to analyze them afterwards.
+It allows to upload test results and provides good tools to analyze them afterward.

 To activate the uploading to the Cypress Dashboard the following information needs to be provided:
-* the `projectId` in the `cypress.json`
+* the `projectId` in the `cypress.config.js`
 * the record key as environment variable: `export CYPRESS_RECORD_KEY=...`
 * the `--record` flag in the cli command: `npx cypress run --record`